arbitraryexecution/forta-bot-templates/README.md

 # Forta Agent Templates

-This repository contains premade agent templates designed to help rapidly develop and deploy Forta agents.
+This repository contains Forta Agent templates that can be used to quickly create and deploy agents simply by creating configuration files.

 ## Agent Templates